-Autumn Sky Poetry DAILY is CLOSED to submissions until May 29, 2021.
+Autumn Sky Poetry DAILY is OPEN to submissions.

 1. No formal acceptance or rejection?
-Are you kidding me?
-That’s so rude!
+Seriously?
+That’s rude!

-It may be rude, but it will greatly simplify my life and make running a daily poetry journal possible.
+It may be rude, but it greatly simplifies my life and makes running a daily poetry journal possible.
 If I had to reply to every submission I received, I’d probably lock myself in a closet and cry until I passed out.
+This also persuades (*cough* tricks *cough*) more readers to check out the published poetry, so really, it’s a win-win situation.

 2. You published my poem but it has a typo/error/glaring hideous mistake!
 Why don’t you send out proofs?
 How do I get this fixed?